 Our frequently asked questions (FAQ) section provides information and resources on various topics.
 To find answers to your questions, use the search feature below or browse the Featured Questions and Top 20 FAQs.
 If the answer to a FAQ doesn't resolve your question, you can email our office for assistance by clicking "I need more information about this subject" at the bottom of the answer.

-Real Estate and Personal Property Taxes are due by March 31st; taxes become delinquent on April 1st.
+Real estate and personal property taxes are due by April 15th.
+Taxes become delinquent on April 16th.

-Real Estate Taxes: Beginning April 1st, interest will accrue at 3%.
+Real estate taxes: Beginning April 16th, interest will accrue at 3%.
 On May 1st, advertising ($6) is added.
 If real estate taxes remain unpaid, a tax certificate will be sold at the tax certificate sale on May 29, 2020, resulting in additional charges, and your property may be sold at a future date.

-Personal Property Taxes: Beginning April 1st, interest will accrue at 1.5% per month, plus a $10.00 collection fee.
+Personal property taxes: Beginning April 16th, interest will accrue at 1.5% per month, plus a $10.00 collection fee.
 On May 1st, advertising ($3) is added.
 If personal property taxes remain unpaid, a warrant may be issued authorizing the tax collector to levy and seize personal property, resulting in warrant fees and court costs, and your property may be sold at a public auction to satisfy the unpaid taxes.

-Delinquent taxes must be paid in the form of cash, cashier's check, treasurer's check, title company check, attorney's trust account check, money order, debit card or credit card.
+Delinquent taxes must be paid in the form of cash, cashier's check, treasurer's check, title company check, attorney's trust account check, money order, certified funds, debit card or credit card.
 A processing fee applies if you pay by debit card or credit card.
 For debit cards, the fee is $2.50.
 For credit cards, the fee is 2.5% with a minimum of $2.50.
 Our office does not retain any portion of this fee.